Two Years After Quitting My Job, I Found Myself Building in Canada

 This also changed how I think about "going global."

-When I was in mainland China, going global sounded like a business phrase.
-Once you live here, international users, other cultures, and unfamiliar living habits stop feeling abstract.
-It becomes harder to assume you are building for only one environment.
-Friends from around the world also help you see things you would miss on your own.
+Back in mainland China, going global sounded like a business phrase.
+Once you live here, international users, other cultures, and unfamiliar living habits stop being abstract.
+It becomes hard to assume you are building for only one environment.
+Friends from around the world also help you see what you would miss on your own.

-There was a time when I thought "going abroad" sounded glamorous.
-After doing it, I realized it is still just life.
-No matter where you are, life still has to be lived.
+There was a time when "going abroad" sounded glamorous to me.
+Having done it, I can report that it is still just life.
+Wherever you are, life still has to be lived.
 A place can influence you, but it will not automatically change your life.
 You still have to choose how to spend your days.

 Blog post image

-I also have plenty of complaints.
-Restaurant prices here are probably about five times higher than in my hometown and three times higher than in Beijing.
-Food delivery and package delivery cannot match mainland China for speed or price.
-But then again, even if a simple meal feels expensive by Chinese standards, how often are you really going to eat out in a month?
+I have plenty of complaints too.
+Restaurant prices here run about five times my hometown and three times Beijing.
+Food delivery and package delivery cannot match mainland China on speed or price.
+Then again, even if a simple meal feels expensive by Chinese standards, how often do you really eat out in a month?
 Overall, it is manageable.
 Food safety and quality are also better in many cases.

-It keeps the cost manageable, and I can eat what I actually want.
+It keeps costs manageable, and I get to eat what I actually want.
 Grocery shopping and cooking helped me feel like I had a life again, instead of just working all the time like before.

-Another thing: I rarely order delivery here or use instant delivery services the way I used to with Chinese platforms like Meituan or Hema.
+Another thing: I rarely order delivery here, or use instant delivery the way I used to with Chinese platforms like Meituan or Hema.
 Price is one reason.
-Another is that the apps and websites here are not very easy to use.
+Another is that the apps and websites here are just not very easy to use.
 I often cannot find what I want, so I would rather go to the store, even if I have to take a taxi.

-Also, yes, I do not drive.
-Here, I mostly get rides from friends or take taxis.
-Taxis are much more expensive, and I cannot use them as casually as I did in Beijing, but it is still manageable.
+And yes, I do not drive.
+I mostly get rides from friends or take taxis.
+Taxis are far more expensive here, and I cannot hail them as casually as I did in Beijing, but it is manageable.

-I hope Tesla can eventually remove the parentheses from FSD (Supervised).
-Maybe then I will finally have my own way to get around.
+I hope Tesla eventually removes the parentheses from FSD (Supervised).
+Maybe then I will finally have my own way of getting around.
 I am looking forward to that day.
 Of course, the next problem would be whether I can pass the driving test.

 Blog post image

-For housing, I did not expect to end up living in a brand-new apartment here.
-In Beijing, an apartment of this quality would cost much more.
-I also bought my own bed and mattress for the first time.
-That made me realize I should have treated myself better earlier in Beijing.
+On housing, I did not expect to end up in a brand-new apartment here.
+In Beijing, an apartment of this quality would cost far more.
+I also bought my own bed and mattress for the first time, which made me realize I should have treated myself better back in Beijing.

 And of course, my most food-obsessed roommate!